sandrinecao/sandrinecao/README.md

 # Welcome to my GitHub page 🚀

-💻 I work with `TypeScript, Python, Ruby On Rails, JavaScript, ReactJS, NodeJS, Express, MongoDB...`
+💻 I work with `Python, Go, TypeScript, JavaScript, ReactJS, NodeJS, Express, MongoDB...`

 👩‍💻 I am currently looking for a permanent contract or an internship as a **Full-Stack Developer**.